Rupert Bruce-Mitford: Education

 During school vacations, Bruce-Mitford often took the tram to the British Museum, where he spent time in the Reading Room.
 He also walked around the building, listening to guest lecturers speak on the objects, and particularly enjoying hearing about the Chinese paintings and the Royal Gold Cup.
-In 1936, he took a Second Class in Modern History, and in Michaelmas term began a Bachelor of Letters on "The Development of English Narrative Art in the Fourteenth Century".
-The research included an investigation of the pigments (particularly "Egyptian blue") used in early illuminated manuscripts.
-Bruce-Mitford's supervisor was Robin Flower, deputy keeper of Manuscripts at the British Museum.
+In 1936, he obtained his bachelor's degree with a Second Class in Modern History, and in Michaelmas term began a postgraduate Bachelor of Letters on "The Development of English Narrative Art in the Fourteenth Century".
+The research included an investigation of the pigments (particularly Egyptian blue) used in early illuminated manuscripts.
+Bruce-Mitford's supervisor was Robin Flower, deputy keeper of manuscripts at the British Museum.
 The same year, the University Appointments Board recommended Bruce-Mitford for the curatorship of the York Castle Museum, writing that he "would do well in a trading or administrative post, but has an exceptional gift for research, a sphere in which he could do work of outstanding merit".
 (Note: The spot was filled by Allen Grove, however, for the founder, John Kirk, wanted a curator who came with experience in modern museum practices.)
-Though he never finished the B.Litt., he went on to obtain a Master of Arts in 1961, and a Doctor of Letters in 1987, both from Hertford College.
+He never finished the Bachelor of Letters, although he was promoted to the rank of Master of Arts in 1961 and awarded a Doctor of Letters in 1987, both from Hertford College.
+(Note: Consistent with the practice at Oxford and certain other UK universities, Hertford awards Masters of Arts upon application by alumni after a certain number of years.
+No further study is undertaken to obtain the degree.
+A Doctor of Letters is also awarded without further university study.
+It is awarded based on an evaluation of the applicant's post-graduation contributions to a field, such as key publications.)